 Wolfsangel was a device to trap wolves.
 The symbol representing it was believed to have the magical power to ward off werewolves.
 The Wolfsangel sign does not belong to any runic tradition.
 In the 15th century it was adopted as an emblem of the German peasants’ revolt.
 Ever since it was regarded as symbolic of liberty and independence.
 In Nazi Germany it was an early emblem of NSDAP and later the emblem of the Waffen-SS division “Das Reich”.
 A squat version of the Wolfsangel was used as a badge of the Weer Afdeelingen, Dutch equivalent of the German SA.

-Copyright notice: If you want to print the image above for your own personal use, please feel free.
+Copyright notice: If you want to print the image above for your own personal use, feel free to do so.
 Do not crop, resize, photo-montage or otherwise alter the image.
 Any commercial use is strictly forbidden.